Britain's FTSE hits 6-week high as miners, Tesco shares rise

 By Sudip Kar-Gupta

-LONDON, Oct 7 (Reuters) - Britain’s top equity index ended at its highest closing level since August on Wednesday, buoyed by surging mining stocks while supermarket group Tesco also climbed after a smaller-than-expected plunge in profits.
+LONDON, Oct 7 (Reuters) - Britain’s top equity index rose to its highest level since August on Wednesday, buoyed by a rise in mining stocks as supermarket group Tesco also climbed after a smaller-than-expected plunge in profits.

-SABMiller also edged up 0.3 percent after it rejected an improved 42.15 pounds per share offer from Anheuser-Busch InBev, the world’s largest brewer.
+SABMiller edged up 0.3 percent after it rejected an improved 42.15 pounds per share offer from Anheuser-Busch InBev , the world’s largest brewer.
 The shares remained below the offer price, indicating some nervousness over whether a deal would be sealed.

 The FTSE lost ground in the previous quarter, due mainly to concerns about slower growth in China.
 The index remains some 10 percent below a record high of 7,122.74 points reached in April, but some traders were encouraged by its recent recovery.